Australia: Handling Internal Investigations

 The test of whether a communication was prepared for the dominant purpose of either of the above limbs requires consideration of the ruling, prevailing or most influential purpose of the communication.
-The starting point is generally to ask what is the intended use of the communication.
+The starting point is generally to ask what the intended use of the communication is.
 Where a communication has mixed purposes, only one of which is a privileged purpose, it is unlikely to be protected by privilege.
 It is critical to consider the communications to be made and any documents created in the course of an internal investigation against that test.

-Where legal advice is given by an in-house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of a lawyer, not in some other capacity (such as an executive giving an opinion on a commercial matter).
-Matters affecting the independence of a lawyer may inform the capacity in which the lawyer is acting, which in turn may inform the dominant purpose of the relevance communication, although independence of itself is no longer considered a standalone requirement in establishing privilege over communications with in-house lawyers.
+Where legal advice is given by an in-house lawyer during the course of or in response to an internal investigation, legal professional privilege may still attach to that advice, provided the in-house lawyer was a qualified lawyer acting in the capacity of a lawyer and not in some other capacity (such as an executive giving an opinion on a commercial matter).
+Matters affecting the independence of a lawyer may inform the capacity in which the lawyer is acting, which in turn may inform the dominant purpose of the relevant communication, although independence of itself is no longer considered a stand-alone requirement in establishing privilege over communications with in-house lawyers.
 Given the continuing relevance of independence in-house lawyers should maintain their practising certificates, maintain secure files that are separate from the remainder of the organisation, and ensure their legal and non-legal work functions are separated as much as possible.

-Australian courts tend to take a broader approach as to who constitutes a client, however, they have taken differing approaches about whether lawyers’ notes of interviews of witnesses are protected by privilege, depending on the particular circumstances.
+Australian courts tend to take a broader approach as to who constitutes a client; however, they have taken differing approaches about whether lawyers’ notes of interviews of witnesses are protected by privilege, depending on the particular circumstances.

 Issues also frequently arise as to whether privilege attaches to documents prepared by third parties.
 Third-party service providers, such as information technology consultants or forensic accountants (among others), may need to be involved in the investigation process, including to provide specific advice in relation to narrow or discrete issues.
 In Australia, privilege can attach to documents prepared by these third parties, provided the document was created for the dominant purpose of obtaining legal advice or for use in actual or anticipated litigation.
 When engaging third parties, the engagement letter should clearly specify the limited purpose for which those third parties are engaged, their obligations to maintain confidentiality, and confirm that disclosure of any privileged documents to them will not constitute a waiver to the world at large.

 There are also many other ways in which privilege can be waived.
-As confidentiality is an essential precondition to the existence and maintenance of the privilege, waiver will often occur where the actions of a party are plainly inconsistent with the maintenance of that confidentiality.
+As confidentiality is an essential precondition to the existence and maintenance of privilege, a waiver will often occur where the actions of a party are plainly inconsistent with the maintenance of that confidentiality.
 This can include where the substance of legal advice is disclosed in company announcements, where legal advice is referred to in correspondence to support a position (including in correspondence with regulators), or when the effect of legal advice is disclosed and recorded in minutes of board meetings.

 Where an investigation deals with cross-border subject matter, the company should take into account the fact that rules regarding privilege can vary between jurisdictions, so that communications protected by privilege in Australia may not receive the same treatment elsewhere.